asobti/kube-monkey/helm/kubemonkey/README.md

 $ cd kube-monkey/helm
 $ helm install --name my-release kubemonkey
 ```
+**Note:** by default kube-monkey installed in default namespace, which can be overriden by passing --namespace=name

 The command deploys kube-monkey on the Kubernetes cluster in the default configuration.
 The [configurations](#Configurations) section lists the parameters that can be configured during installation.